 There are many variables that can be used to measure your social media impact.
 Hopefully this post will help you get started in discovering what these are.
-If you don’t want to continue updating your spreadsheet manually and would rather have a prebuilt spreadsheet that automatically updates with your social media KPIs, you can use one of our social media KPI spreadsheet templates available by signing up for Factivate by clicking on the button below:
+If you don’t want to continue updating your spreadsheet manually and would rather have a prebuilt spreadsheet that automatically updates with your social media KPIs, you can use one of our social media KPI spreadsheet templates available by signing up for Factivate by clicking on the following link:

 Factivate is a software company part of the Google for Entrepreneurs community in Durham, NC.
 Factivate provides business users with a cloud-based data analytics platform that can sync with different online tools to create automated, real-time spreadsheet reports and web dashboards with just-in-time business reactions.
 The result of our intelligent spreadsheet is accurate data analysis that drives better business decisions while reducing manual spreadsheet report time and errors by a factor of 150+ hours/employee/year.
 Factivate requires no learning curve or programming knowledge.
 In sharp contrast to the complex and expensive business intelligence tools on the market today, if you know spreadsheets, then you know 95% of what you need to use Factivate–we’ve got the rest covered.